AnniesAnalytics/Sheets_excel_function_samples/README.md

 The sort from a spreadsheet's Data tab overwrites the cells containing the unsorted data with the sorted data, while a written SORT function inserts the sorted data in a different cell range.<br /><br />

 To sort an entire data set by numerous conditions: highlight all of the data, click “sort range” from the data tab and then, click there is a header row, and then add your first sort, then “add another sort column” and add that.<br />

+# SUMIF(S)
+This one is kind of like COUNTIF.
+For this one, you select a column of data, and then add your condition.
+Then, select another column from which you are pulling a sum.
+Then it will take the first column, and identify only the ones that match your condition.
+Then, it will take the second column you identified and for all of the cells corresponding to the condition you set for the first column, it will calculate their sum. <br/>
+=SUMIF(A2:A60, “=1, B2:B60)     So in this case, all of the rows where the value is 1 in the A column will find the sum of the values in column B.<br/><br/>

+=SUMIF(range, criterion, sum_range)   is the basic syntax<br/><br/>

+To have more than one condition, use SUMIFS.
+Basic syntax” <br/>
+=SUMIFS(sum_range, criteria_range1, criterion1, [criteria_range2, criterion2, ...])<br/>
+=SUMIFS(A2:A60, “=1”, B2:B60, C2:C60, “12/15/2020”)

+# SUMPRODUCT
+This allows you to multiply across rows and add down columns.
+So in the example of <br/>
+=SUMPRODUCT(B3:B7, C3:C7) <br/>
+It would be running B3*B3 + B4*C4 + …..

 # TRIM